 - Fecal Microbiota Transplant

 - Immunity and Inflammation

 If you are submitting a clinical research proposal, we encourage you to include basic scientific methodologies to examine the underlying mechanisms of the proposed intervention/treatment.

 - Investigator capability to execute project

-The Foundation funds organizations that are exempt under Section 501(c)(3) of the IRS code and are classified as “not a private foundation” under Section 509(a).
+Researchers from any scientific discipline at non-profit research institutions worldwide are eligible for funding.
+Funded institutions must provide evidence of tax exempt 501(c)3 status and must be classified as “not a private foundation” under Section 509(a).
+For institutions outside of the United States, please complete the Foreign Equivalency Affidavit form.
 The Foundation may upon occasion make grants to government and public agencies, as well as to independent projects that have a qualified tax-exempt fiscal sponsor.

 The Foundation does not fund:

 - Direct assistance to individuals or individual sponsorships

 - Fraternal organizations

 - Organizations that discriminate based on religion, race, sexual orientation or gender